TheKrafter/ChatGPTbyChatGPT/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Disclaimer
-This project is ENTIRELY written by OpenAI's ChatGPT (except for the text under this header).
+This project is mostly written by OpenAI's ChatGPT (except for the text under this header).
 Whether it works or not is not my problem.